-The primary purpose of the Lighthouse is to make signs indicating the passage for ships and boats when passing to Ba Ria Vung Tau.
+The primary purpose of the lighthouse is to make signs indicating the passage for ships and boats when passing to Ba Ria Vung Tau.

 The way leading to Vung Tau Lighthouse is lovely, with one side is the mountain, and the other is the sea.

-Therefore, you can take a walk on the small road along the mountainside, breathe in the fresh air, and enjoy the scenery while walking to the Lighthouse.
+Therefore, you can take a walk on the small road along the mountainside, breathe in the fresh air, and enjoy the scenery while walking to the lighthouse.

-Besides, there are many beautiful and romantic scenes for you and your loved ones to take photos and save beautiful memories.
+Besides, there are many beautiful and romantic scenes for you and your loved ones to take photos of and save beautiful memories.

 Best time to visit Vung Tau Lighthouse